 Originally invented as a chewing gum that could be swallowed (since removing food from one’s mouth is a major faux pas in Japan), Hi-Chew candies are a Japanese staple.
 They can be found here in the U.S. in a variety of fruity flavors, too!

 Typically, Spaniards have their chocolate for breakfast rather than dessert.
-But when they’re craving something sweet, turrón is the candy of choice.
+But when they’re craving something sweet, turrón is the candy of choice in Spain.
 It’s a mixture of nougat, nuts and honey and is especially popular around Christmas.

 What’s your favorite candy from around the globe?
 Tell us in the comments or email us at email@example.com!